laravel/vite-plugin/docs/vite.md

 <a name="ssr"></a>
 ## Server-Side Rendering (SSR)

 The Laravel Vite Plugin makes it painless to set up Server-Side Rending.
-You can get started by adding the SSR entry point to the plugin configuration:
+You can get started by expanding the plugin configuration and adding the SSR entry point:

 ```js
 import { defineConfig } from 'vite'